Postgraduate Course: International Political Economy (PGSP11171)

 6. Transnational Corporations

-The course is hands-on, taught through lectures and seminars.
-Seminars involve a combination of small-group discussions, debates, and a variety of other in-class activities.
+The course is taught through lectures and seminars.
+Seminars involve a combination of small-group discussions and a variety of other in-class activities.
 Throughout the course, students are encouraged to make connections between the theory and concepts explored in class and ongoing real-word events in the contemporary international political economy and related policy debates.